skip to main content

 Is the women's Frozen Four televised?

-Yes, you can stream the women’s NCAA Frozen Four games exclusively on ESPN+.
-Both matchups will happen on Friday, March 21, at Ridder Arena in Minneapolis, Minnesota.
+Yes, you can stream the women's NCAA Frozen Four games exclusively on ESPN+.
+Both matchups will take place on Friday, March 20, at Pegula Ice Arena in University Park, Pennsylvania.

 How can I watch the NCAA Hockey Tournament without cable?

-You can watch the men’s and women’s NCAA hockey tournaments without cable on ESPN+.
+You can watch the men's and women's NCAA hockey tournaments without cable on ESPN Select or ESPN Unlimited.
 You can also catch some tournament games on ESPN2 and ESPNU with a live TV streaming service like Fubo, Hulu + Live TV, Sling TV, or YouTube TV.

 How can I watch the NCAA hockey player award ceremonies?

-NHL Network will air a live presentation of the 2025 Patty Kazmaier Award on Saturday, March 22, at 12:30 p.m.
-ET.
-The Hobey Baker Award Ceremony will also air on NHL Network on Friday, April 11, at 6:00 p.m.
-ET.
+NHL Network will likely air a live presentation of the Patty Kazmaier Award on Saturday, March 21.
+The Hobey Baker Award Ceremony will also air on NHL Network—likely on Friday, April 10.

 Why you should trust us

-Our sports experts analyzed this year’s NCAA Ice Hockey Tournament schedule to provide fans with a straightforward viewing guide.
-After compiling the broadcast details, we cross-referenced them with our existing TV provider coverage.
-Then, we determined our provider recommendations based on game access, pricing, and ease of use.
+Our CableTV.com Sports Editor, Taylor Kujawa, analyzed this year’s NCAA Ice Hockey Tournament schedule to provide fans with a straightforward viewing guide.
+After compiling the broadcast details, Taylor cross-referenced them with CableTV.com’s existing TV provider coverage.
+Then, he determined his provider recommendations based on game access, pricing, and ease of use.

 Check out our How We Rank page to learn more about our methods.